keshav-077/1mage-Generation-using-DCGAN/README.md

  3. Open the notebook:
    ```
-  Jupyter Notebook "2-DCGAN By Neuralearn.ai-.ipynb"
+  Jupyter Notebook "DCGAN-!mage-Generation.ipynb"

    ```

 📊 Results

-#Loss Curves
+### Loss Curves
- -The discriminator (d_loss) and generator (g_loss) losses across the first 20 epochs:
+ -**The discriminator (d_loss) and generator (g_loss) losses across the first 20 epochs:
- -Discriminator loss decreases steadily as it learns to classify real vs fake images.
+ -**Discriminator loss decreases steadily as it learns to classify real vs fake images.
- -Generator loss increases gradually as the generator improves at fooling the discriminator.
+ -**Generator loss increases gradually as the generator improves at fooling the discriminator.